 A deep collective grief.

 Grief at the loss of another's understanding.
 Grief at the loss of freedom of movement, loss of livelihoods, loss of being able to hug a loved one, to look into their eyes and tell them you love them face to face.
 Loss of what once was.
 Grief for our children and grandchildren and what they are living through.

-Grief as the ships around us, or the one we are on, being either hopelessly lost out to sea or smashed up on the rocks of conflict, never to be restored again.
+Grief is the ships around us or the ones we are on, being either hopelessly lost out to sea or smashed up on the rocks of conflict, never to be restored again.

 And for some, the deepest grief of all - the loss of another's life, of a soul that we treasured so dearly.
 A casualty of the time we live in.